teafrogsf/teafrogsf.github.io/_pages/teaching.md

 nav_order: 5
 ---

-I have been working as a teaching assistant since the first semester of my sophomore year.
-I have a great passion for teaching and I helped 1/4 students in my university to learn how to get started in information science.
-However, there is still much room for improvement in both my teaching style and the courses I have taught.
-I will continue to work on this.

 <!--For now, this page is assumed to be a static description of your courses.
 You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.